Siddpawar9222/Obsidian-Vault/SpringBoot/notes.md

 - Apply service annotation to impl class not to interface
 - value annotation works in bean generated class not in normal(util) classes
 - new Object() ; when we do like this , it created object, there is nothing to do with spring bean
+- Do revsion what you have done this is important